Atelier-System-Redesign/Products-API-system-redesign/README.md

 ## Getting Started

 <p>
-    Instructions to setup the Ratings-And-Reviews API on your local machine below.
+    Instructions to setup the Products API on your local machine below.
 </p>

 ### Prerequisites